macieklamberski/feedsmith/README.md

 Some libraries try to combine different feed formats into one universal structure, which can lead to loss of information.

-Also, Parsser is a bit faster than other packages.
+Also, Feedsmith is a bit faster than other packages.
 Still, this is not a very differentiated space and other newer packages can catch up.

 ### Why are date fields returned as strings?

 In the course of parsing hundreds of thousands of feeds, we've found that dates in feeds use many different formats.
 Rather than attempting to parse them all (and potentially introducing errors), we return dates in their original string form, allowing you to use your preferred date parsing library.

-### Does Parsser validate feeds?
+### Does Feedsmith validate feeds?

-Parsser focuses on parsing feeds rather than validating them.
+Feedsmith focuses on parsing feeds rather than validating them.
 It will extract whatever valid data it can find, even from partially valid feeds.
 This approach makes it more resilient when dealing with feeds found in the wild.

 It will only fail if the feed is completely invalid or it does not contain all the fields required according to the specification.

-### How does Parsser handle missing or incomplete data?
+### How does Feedsmith handle missing or incomplete data?

-Parsser is designed to be forgiving.
+Feedsmith is designed to be forgiving.
 It will extract whatever valid data it can find and ignore missing or invalid elements.
 This makes it suitable for use with real-world feeds that may not strictly follow specifications.

-### Does Parsser work in the browser?
+### Does Feedsmith work in the browser?

-Even though Parsser is more suited for the Node.js environments, it was also tested in modern browsers where it works seamlessly.
+Even though Feedsmith is more suited for the Node.js environments, it was also tested in modern browsers where it works seamlessly.
 It's provided as an ES module.

 ## Acknowledgements